autolab-project/autolab/docs/shell/index.rst

 * ``autolab driver`` : a shortcut of the python interface Driver (see :ref:`os_driver`)
 * ``autolab doc`` : a shortcut of the python function autolab.doc() to open the present online documentation.
 * ``autolab report`` : a shortcut of the python function autolab.report() to open the present online documentation.
+* ``autolab stats`` : a shortcut to manage (enable/disable/query) the anonymous data would collect at import autolab.
+No personal data is sent, sha256 hashing is used to generate and send a single ID once.
+Those are used for statistics.

 Table of contents: